Coronavirus Goes Viral – Tracking the Outbreak via Global Media Signals (updated)

 It’s interactive too – hit pause to examine the article behind each instance.

-Coronavirus hysteria has sent shockwaves around the business world, too.
+Coronavirus hysteria has sent shockwaves around the business world.

-Meanwhile, the Chinese stock market closed for Lunar New Year celebrations on January 23rd and remained closed until February 3rd amidst fears of a pandemic.
+The Chinese stock market closed for Lunar New Year celebrations on January 23rd and remained closed until February 3rd amidst fears of a pandemic.
 The index dropped a staggering 8% on its reopening day, its biggest daily drop in more than four years (BBC).
+Meanwhile in the states, the shock is echoed in Wall Street as media spikes a month later.

 All the data we used for this post was sourced from our News API.